ajsmith607/ajsmith/content/articles/wine-cube/index.md

 OpenSCAD is a long-lived, robust, and well supported open source project that offered exactly the solution I was looking for.
 Its programming syntax is very C-like and along with its straightforward API for creating geometric forms, I only needed a few moments to read a few of the many code examples supplied, and I was quickly writing significant amounts of code and seeing immediate results.
 I was also able to work within my normal development environment, <em>vi</em>, and use all its conveniences.
 Additionally, OpenSCAD has a live preview feature along with a real-time console for debugging purposes, and this instant feedback allowed me to very quickly build the structure with code that was demonstrably correct.

-(This ability to code with a live preview and console is similar to how Hugo based websites are built using LiveUpdate.)
+(This ability to code with a live preview and console is similar to how Hugo based websites are built using LiveReload.)

 Using OpenSCAD,I finally started making significant progress on my project, and I was also more naturally learning CAD in the process, exactly as I had hoped.